 For the several winter months the family occupied the temporary quarters, the matriarch of her family tended to one of her own offspring families and through her cheerful example, engagement with the children and many wonderful meals prepared, helped the family weather the challenges of the initial situation on the installation.
 She was a Godsend.
 Soon enough she returned to New England having accomplished her mission better than anyone could have.
 She left a lasting memory of selflessness, family love and yes—leadership.
 She was a great lady.

 One may ask how a grandmother of a large family demonstrates leadership.
 It is this military example that illustrates the point.
 Without hesitation a person in their 60s packed their bags and in a pre-interstate time traveled some 900 miles to help a service family recently redeployed—she knew what that meant.
 And she set an example to her grandchildren that as young as they were, they would not forget.
-They too would, as would eight of their cousins, enter the service.
+They too would, as would nine of their cousins, enter the service.
 The children of one of the young brothers would also serve.
 Through the generations her leadership example still plays out today.

 Many service families have a similar example.
 I use this example to make the case that “leadership” comes in many forms.
 This woman by the way was a deeply Catholic person and I don’t believe she ever raised her voice if a laugh or joke would do—and almost always they did.
 This person was nine feet tall as a leader—even though she stood only 5’2.”

-Note: for the Canadian audience the leader discussed descended from the earliest settlers of New France.
+Note: For the Canadian audience the leader discussed descended from the earliest settlers of New France.
 Her people were from all the walks of life and social strata that developed in Quebec.
 Several ancestors were soldiers of the Carignan Salieres Regiment and one ancestor, an Amiot, is common with the current PM.
 Large parts of her family remain to this day in Beauce.
 Her husband’s family introduced ancient Acadian family lines many of which were expelled from Acadia in 1755 eventually making their way to Louisiana.
 A large number of these would attend the U. S. Military Academy as early as the 1830-40s serving in Mexico in 1846-7 and two would serve as Confederate brigadier generals in the 1861-65 War.
 These families also had soldiers–a 17th Century commander at Port Royal, soldiers of the Carignan Salieres Regiment to include a young ensign who would later serve on the Acadian-Massachusetts frontier in Maine.
 I mention these family lines because there seemed a deep sense of duty in these people—and she demonstrated that sense of duty.